aherstek/geom99lab1/services/mydirections.md

 From one silly landmark to the next!
 I love visiting quirky 'side of the road' attractions and here are 2 I have visited in Alberta.

 My directions are from the Okotoks Erratic to a statue of a pig named Francis.
-This route avoids highways and takes a bike route, as I am an avid cyclist myself.
+This route avoids highways and takes a bike route, as I am an avid road cyclist myself.
 I have put two checkpoints while travelling through Calgary at the Central library (an awesome study spot!) and the Calgary tower (I had to add an obligatory tourist stop, lol).

 ### Simple option: